Signed in as:

 If you meet any of the above criteria, then you can request participation in the Competitive Pairs by sending an Email to email@example.com and/or firstname.lastname@example.org.
 The bowls organizers will then get back to you with all details necessary for you to join the matches.

 Priority for invitation is provided to LBLBC members who qualify according to the above criteria.
 The organizer is authorized to invite bowlers of outside Bowls USA clubs who meet the above criteria to maintain a highly competitive program.
-Outside participants that are not members of LBLBC are to pay a $3.00 guest fee each week.
+Outside participants that are not members of LBLBC are to pay the guest fee each week.

 Email: email@example.com to sign up and to be placed on the roster.